ovictory1996/Analysis-of-Coffee-Shop-Sale-in-Lower-Manhattan-Hell-s-Kitchen-and-Astoria/README.md

  - hour:The hour of the day the transaction took place (24-hour format).

 ## Data Collection and Preparation
-## Data Sources:
+### Data Sources:
 The dataset used for this project was obtained from Coffee Sales Company.
 It contains detailed transaction records including dates, times, three different store locations, product categories, quantities sold, and pricing information.
 The data is provided in CSV format under the file name coffee_sales_data.csv.
-[Download SALES DATASET.csv](SALES_RAW_DATA.xlsx)
+[Download Coffee Sales DATASET.csv](coffeSAle_raw.xlsx)

 ### Tools used: Excel
     - Pivot Table
     - pivot Chart

-Data Collection and Preparation
-Raw Data Sheet: Include the raw data as a separate sheet.
-Label it clearly as "Raw Data Tools used: Excel(Add Columns Pivot Table, Pivot charts, Slicers)

 ## Skills demonstrated
 1. Data Cleaning, Preparation  and Transformation: